oddbird/oddsite/content/2019/05/24/generate.rst

 to help expose and address bias as Josh suggested,
 I’m all in.

-Watch Josh's talk: `AI is your new design material`_
+Watch Josh's talk: `A.I.
+Is Your New Design Material`_

 .. _Forbes: https://www.forbes.com/sites/bernardmarr/2019/01/29/3-steps-to-tackle-the-problem-of-bias-in-artificial-intelligence/#36c9eff87a12
-.. _AI is your new design material: https://bigmedium.com/speaking/ai-is-your-new-design-material.html
+.. _A.I.
+Is Your New Design Material: https://bigmedium.com/speaking/ai-is-your-new-design-material.html

 Miriam Suzanne